 AC113 FUNDAMENTALS OF INCOME TAX (3.5 credits/60 clock hours) This course introduces the student to the current Federal and State income tax laws as they relate to the individual taxpayer.
-Preparation of individual tax returns and supporting schedules will be emphasized.
-Prerequisite: Accounting II or Business Mathematics.
+Preparation of federal individual tax returns and supporting schedules will be emphasized.
+Prerequisites: Accounting II or Business Mathematics.

 MD202 FUNDAMENTALS OF MEDICAL TRANSCRIPTION (1.5 credits/30 clock hours) This course introduces the fundamental skills and knowledge that a student must understand in preparation for medical transcription.
 Included is a discussion on the profile of the medical transcriptionist, the different types of reports and their formats, and selected guidelines.
-Prerequisites: Word Processing, Anatomy & Physiology I and II, and Medical Terminology I and II.
+Prerequisites: Word Processing or Microsoft Office and Medical Terminology II.